-The Merrill Fountain opened in 1901 in front of the old Detroit Opera House that stood on Campus Martius.
+The Merrill Fountain was dedicated July 16, 1901, in front of the old Detroit Opera House that stood on Campus Martius.

 The elaborately detailed, white marble structure was designed in the Italian Renaissance style by John Carrere and Thomas Hastings, a pair of New York's top architects who also designed the New York Public Library.
 It was commissioned by Elizabeth "Lizzie" Merrill Palmer in honor of her father, lumber baron Charles Merrill.

 At the dedication ceremony, Merrill Palmer's husband, Sen. Thomas W. Palmer, was provided "an opportunity to launch into a dissertation on the historic fountains of Europe," William Hawkins Ferry wrote in his "The Buildings of Detroit: A History."
 Ferry quotes the senator as saying: "As men were crowded into great cities and denied the frequent sight of the contact with water in agitation or repose, a craving for it, as a feature of the landscape, has led to construction of artificial lakes, cascades and fountains to cool the air, please the eye and soothe the ear, as well as supply the physical wants of the people."